Bannerlord-Modding/Documentation/docs/_csharp-api/savesystem/README.md

     }
 ```
 #### WARNING!
-This approach should only used with custom objects.
+This approach should only used with custom objects, not in-game classes with an `MBGUID` property.
 Do not hold inside the custom objects any references to the in-game classes like `Hero`!
 They will be serialized wrong and this will cause issues after loading the save!

 The game also has a hard limit on the string size.
 We don't know the exact maximum length, but it's something around `short.MaxValue - 1024`.
 If your final JSON string is bigger, we recommend splitting the string into `string[]` and using this for saving instead, here's an example for how you would do that:
 ```csharp